 The concept of smoking marijuana before going on a run might sound misaligned to some, but many who engage in this popular form of exercise claim the herb allows them to be “more present,” and makes the miles of roadwork more enjoyable.
 Others say that cannabis products are essential in the recovery process.
-Without them, some argue that it would be next to impossible bounce back from difficult workouts and make strides in becoming faster, stronger racers.
+Some even argue that without them, it would be next to impossible to bounce back from difficult workouts and make strides in becoming a faster, stronger racer.

 “You have two different reasons potentially for using cannabinoids,” Dr. Marcel Bonn-Miller, an adjunct assistant professor of psychology in psychiatry at the University of Pennsylvania Perelman School of Medicine, told The New York Times.
 “One is to enhance your ability to train.
 The other is recovery oriented.”

 Although marijuana is now fully legal in a number of states for recreational use, the therapeutic benefits of the cannabis plant are still not appreciated by the majority of the nation.
 As it stands, the federal government considers weed to be one of the most dangerous drugs in the world, despite the fact that loads of anecdotal and scientific data exists proving otherwise.
 It is this snag with Uncle Sam that makes it difficult for athletes to use the herb for any reason.
 No professional sports leagues allow their players to smoking marijuana.
 If they do, they run the risk of being fined and suspended.